 The Public Docket Files

-Each proposal and all relevant facts, data and evidence are contained in a public docket file.
+Each proposal along with relevant facts, data and evidence are contained in a public docket file.
 The public files are organized by docket and subject numbers, and each file is indexed for ease of reference.

 Dispositions of Proposals

-In making decisions on proposals, the CCSB is guided exclusively by:
+In making decisions on proposals, the CCSB is guided by:

-- The applicable regulatory and legal standards and precedent establishing the reasonableness of classification provisions;
+- The regulatory and legal standards and precedent relevant to the reasonableness of classification provisions;

 - Principles of procedural fairness as set forth in the CCSB's procedures and the arguments of the parties based on the public file; and